crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Introduction

-Ethical hackers use the same tools as malicious hackers but with the strategic end of buttressing a computer system's security.\
+Ethical hackers use the same tools as malicious hackers but with the strategic end of buttressing a computer system's security.
 While ethical hackers aim principally to achieve risk mitigation, the various other hacker groups hold other priorities for their hacking activities.

 This analysis frames an understanding of professional ethical hackers as white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

 First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**. =Ethical hackers are white hat hackers

-Next, Ethical hackers abide by professional code of ethics = **ethical practice**.
-Professional ethics of ethical hackers Ethical hackers are trustworthy
+Next, Ethical hackers abide by a professional code of ethics = **ethical practice**.
+Professional ethics of ethical hackers
+Ethical hackers are trustworthy

 Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and professional conduct.

-Next, ethical perspectives underlying the practices of professional ethical hackers

 ### Ethical hackers are white hat hackers

 Various approaches/perspectives can be used to distinguish between white hat hackers, grey hat hackers, black hat hackers, and hacktivists (see "Other perspectives on hacking/hacker ethics" below).
 However, we make a comparison differentiating between these four hacker groups and their hacking practices on the logic that there is only one category of white hat hacking: legal hacking.
 Ethical hackers necessarily fit into the white hat hackers group—there's no ambiguity regrading the legality of their practices.
 No greyness.

 ISO/IEC 27001: Authorization & Legal Compliance (A.18.1.4) – Testing must be authorized to avoid legal risks (e.g., unauthorized hacking).
 IEEE Code of Ethics (General Ethical Framework): Obtain proper authorization before testing (Ethics 3, 4).
-EEE Std 802.10-1998 (Interoperable LAN/MAN Security): Though withdrawn in 2006, this standard historically included security testing considerations, emphasizing: Authorized access controls (preventing unauthorized penetration attempts).
+IEEE Std 802.10-1998 (Interoperable LAN/MAN Security): Though withdrawn in 2006, this standard historically included security testing considerations, emphasizing: Authorized access controls (preventing unauthorized penetration attempts).

 Hackers can be divided into a number of groups, some of which “are clearly ethical, others are clearly unethical, and still others exist in a gray area of sorts and whose ethics can be debated”, argues Pashel (2006, p.
 197).
 White hats use their skills “in a manner that most would clearly define as ethical".
 For example, white hat hackers could be employees who "with permission, attack a company’s network in order to determine weaknesses, and law enforcement and intelligence agents who use their skill in the name of national security or to investigate and solve crimes” (p.
 197).